SimCRC/.github/profile/README.md

 -->

 # Code snippets
 The team generated handy code snippets in R to generate script headers, ggplot templates, among others.
-These snippets can be found in
+These snippets can be found in the [`code_snippets.txt`](https://github.com/SimCRC/.github/blob/main/code_snippets.txt) file.